ZachiNachshon/dotfiles-cli/docs-site/site/content/docs/latest/configuration/shell-support.md

 The `dotfiles-cli` allows reloading an existing shell session easily without the need to open a new terminal tab or manually source any file.
 It allows reloading an active shell session by running the `dotfiles reload` command.

-Since it is not possible to tamper with parent shell process environment from a nested shell, the `dotfiles reload` command creates a new shell session which in turn run the relevant RC file.

-Upon a new shell and RC file execution, `dotfiles-cli` adds a header to enable the session reload to take place without creating a nested shell session.
+Since it is not possible to tamper with parent shell process environment from a nested shell, the `dotfiles-cli` adds a header to the RC file that enables the session reload to take place without creating a nested shell.

 **Supported RC files:**